 - a. decreases random fluctuation noise

 - b. is a restoring filter amplifier

 - c. increases the incoming signal level

-- d. changes the signal frequency

 2. In the block diagram of the receiver shown, the "mixer":

 - a. combines signals at two different frequencies to produce one at an intermediate frequency - b. combines sidebands to produce a stronger signal - c. discriminates against SSB and AM signals - d. inserts a carrier wave to produce a true FM signal